trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     import { TransactionInvalidBeaconError } from "./TransactionInvalidBeaconError";
 ```

-and some variables inside your `MintPage` Component function
+and some variables inside your `MintPage` Component function:

 ```typescript
     const [activeStep, setActiveStep] = React.useState(0);